Tuesday, 27th April 2021, at 1:30 pm (CET)

 An exhibition on the interrelations between landscapes, memory and graffiti in the post-Yugoslav space

 The exhibition is based on photos taken over the past decade by four researchers working in the former Yugoslavia: Roswitha Kersten-Pejanić, Vjeran Pavlaković, Eric Ušić, and Kevin Kenjar.
-Each researcher has analyzed the political sentiments, ascriptions, and statements that are manifested and realized in the form of graffiti and other linguistic and semiotic signs located in the physical landscape.
+Each researcher has analyzed the political sentiments, ascriptions, and statements that are manifested and realized in graffiti and other linguistic and semiotic signs in the physical landscape.